jakecorrenti/guild/README.md

 # guild

-Guild is a Command Line Utility built with Rust that posts code snippets from a file to a Discord channel using Webhooks.
+Guild is a Command Line Utility that allows you to post code snippets from a file to a Discord channel.

 # How does it work?